 - Halls Creek

 - South Hedland - operating as the Hedland Aboriginal Home Ownership Program

 To be eligible for the program, you need to:

-- Be of Aboriginal or Torres Strait Islander descent or have a dependent household member who is
+- have a minimum of one adult applicant of Aboriginal or Torres Strait Islander descent

 If you meet the above criteria and are found suitable, you will be able to join the program.
 Those who move into the Transitional Housing home with you, including your children, will also be able to participate in the program.

 The story so far

 In September 2012, the Department of Communities (formerly Housing Authority) launched the Transitional Housing Program in Kununurra with an initial 40 transitional houses.
 Widely acclaimed, it won the 2013 Premier’s Award for the Improving Aboriginal Outcomes category.